 Sports psychology

-Are you interested in the world of elite sport?
-This option explores the pursuit of high performance in sport, and explores how to work with both athletes and coaches.
+Explore the pursuit of high performance in sport and how to work with both athletes and coaches.
 We delve into the approach of different practitioners; mindset and character development; explore the mental skills that elevate performance; and provide a practical guide to decision-making under pressure.

 Through theory, research insights, and hands-on practical applications you will immerse yourself in the athlete’s perspective, complete assessments, and undergo interventions as if you were on the field.